Apricot Jam With the Last of the Season’s Fruit

 • Alternatively, if you did not sterilise your jars and lids, process them in a boiling water bath for 10 minutes.

-If you are unfamiliar with the boiling water bath, look here: Boiling Water Bath.
+If you are unfamiliar with the boiling water bath, please refer to the Boiling Water Bath section.

 https://www.greenlivingaustralia.com.au/home-preserving/basic-principles/high-acid-boiling-water-bath/